hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

   pass
   {%endhighlight%}

-- Basically, the class use `assert` argument shown in the following table
+- Basically, the test use a variety of `assert` arguments shown in the following table

   |Method | Checks that |
   |:--|--:|